 Therefore, the insulation has to be placed on either the inside or outside of the corrugated metal sheathing.
 This is, of course, assuming you need insulation, which is true for most cases but not all.

 Due to the fact that most insulating materials are generally somewhat unsightly and not very durable, you typically end up covering insulation in some way.
-If you put insulation on the interior side of the container, you’ll need an interior wall surface over the top of it to provide a better aesthetic appearance and give an easier place to mount cabinets, light switches, etc.
+If you put insulation on the interior side of the container, you’ll need an interior wall surface over the top of it to provide a better aesthetic appearance and give an easier place to mount cabinets, light switches, etc. Of course, you have to consider that this means even less available space inside the container.

 If you put insulation on the exterior side of the container, you’ll need exterior cladding on top to better protect it from mother nature and provide a more visually appealing look.
 In addition, you might want interior walls anyway unless you’re ok with corrugated metal walls inside your home.